Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 Keep in mind that the LED indices are segment-based, so LED 0 is the first LED of the segment, not of the entire strip.
 Segment features, including Grouping, Spacing, Mirroring and Reverse are functional.
 This feature is available in build 200829 and above.

+!!! info "Brightness interaction"
+    For your colors to apply correctly, make sure the desired brightness is set beforehand.
+Turning on the LEDs from an off state and setting individual LEDs in the same JSON request will _not_ work!

 #### Playlists